 The term “cellulitis” is often confused with cellulite, or “orange peel skin”.
 Cellulitis on the other hand, which many women suffer from, stems from an inflammation of the dermis, subcutaneous tissue and subcutaneous fat tissue.
 The depth of the infection varies from person to person.
 On the area of inflammation, the skin is red, swollen and painful.
 This is often accompanied by fever and a general ill feeling.

-Cellulitis and cellulite, what is the difference?
+Cellulitis and cellulite: what is the difference?

 Causes of cellulitis and cellulite

-Treatment of cellulitis and cellulite
+Treatment for cellulitis and cellulite

 Prevent cellulitis and cellulite

 Cellulite cannot always be prevented, since the cause is hormonal.
-Yet with a healthy diet, the absorption of lots of water, regular exercise and regular massages, you can reduce the orange peel skin and avoid complications.
+Yet with a healthy diet, the absorption of lots of water, regular exercise and regular massages, you can reduce orange peel skin and avoid complications.